codr7/gfoo/README.md

 [0 2 4]
 ```

-`iter` may be used to get a new iterator for any sequence.
+Iterators may be manually consumed using `next`,

 ```
-  3 iter
+  3 count

 [Iter(0xc000006148)]
-  .. next
+  .. iter.next

 [Iter(0xc000006148) 0]
   _ ...